KAFAIMAK/asteroids/README.md

 This repo has been created to share my project and for future students taking this unit to get an idea on what the assignment is about.
 However, I do not condone the act of plagiarism so only use my work as a reference, if you wish.

  ## Plagiarism notice
 Copying or plagiarising code is a serious offence and will result in a breach in the Academic Integrity Policy https://www.monash.edu/students/academic/policies/academic-integrity.
 I will not be held responsible for any of these breaches.
-You have been warned.

 Assignment base by Professor Tim Dwyer.